Clark Rollins, Chair

 Clark Rollins is a Director with Assessment and Consulting for HCA’s Physician Service Group.
 Prior to HCA, Clark served in the Health Care Market Segment for EY.
 He received his undergraduate business degree from the University of Tennessee and an MBA from the Jack C. Massey Graduate School of Business at Belmont University.
 Clark is also an active member with Nashville Chapter of AMBUCS.

-Clark lives in Nashville, TN with his wife and daughter.
+Clark lives in Nashville, TN with his wife and two children.

 Dr. Kevin Ess